Ever tried to get a workout at home but were held back out of fear of bothering someone?

 Whether in your hotel room, office cubicle, or your small apartment, trying to get a workout in such a small space may seem like a lost cause.
 You may not even believe that exercises in these kinds of tight areas can even yield positive results.
-The problem is that some of us are so busy, we may not have much of a choice.
+The problem is that some of us are so busy, we may not have a choice.

 You can’t go wrong with squats.
 The beauty of this exercise is that you can do it anywhere.
 No matter how tiny your space might be, there should be enough room for you to do the following: